This text describes the graphic at the bottom of this page.

 Click to enlarge map.

-Using the net benefit approach, a new groundwater wellfield could be developed in southern Hillsborough County by purchasing aquifer recharge credits from Hillsborough County via its South Hillsborough Aquifer Recharge Project (SHARP).
+Using this approach, a new wellfield could be developed in southern Hillsborough County by purchasing aquifer recharge credits from Hillsborough County via its South Hillsborough Aquifer Recharge Project (SHARP).
 SHARP involves pumping reclaimed water into a salty, coastal zone of the aquifer.
-Pilot studies show that the recharge water creates a mound that prevents saltwater intrusion into fresh groundwater.
+Pilot studies show that the recharge water increases pressure and creates a barrier that prevents saltwater intrusion into fresh groundwater.
 It also increases aquifer levels several miles inland from the recharge well location.
-This increase in groundwater levels facilitates freshwater withdrawals further inland to supply the area's growing drinking water needs.
+This increase in groundwater levels enables freshwater withdrawals 5 miles inland to supply the area’s growing drinking water needs.
+No reclaimed water is withdrawn for drinking due to the distance from the recharge wells and the east-to-west flow of the aquifer.

-- Discussions and agreements with Hillsborough County regarding groundwater
+- Finalizing discussions and agreements with Hillsborough County regarding recharge

 - Developing a conceptual design for new groundwater treatment plant.